Sugar

 Sugar is the generic name for sweet-tasting, soluble carbohydrates, many of which are used in food.
 Simple sugars, also called monosaccharides, include glucose, fructose, and galactose.
 Compound sugars, also called disaccharides or double sugars, are molecules made of two bonded monosaccharides; common examples are sucrose (glucose + fructose), lactose (glucose + galactose), and maltose (two molecules of glucose).
-White sugar is a refined form of sucrose.
-In the body, compound sugars are hydrolysed into simple sugars.
+White sugar is almost pure sucrose.
+During digestion, compound sugars are hydrolysed into simple sugars.

-Longer chains of monosaccharides (>2) are not regarded as sugars, and are called oligosaccharides or polysaccharides.
-Starch is a glucose polymer found in plants, the most abundant source of energy in human food.
-Some other chemical substances, such as glycerol and sugar alcohols, may have a sweet taste, but are not classified as sugar.
+Longer chains of saccharides are not regarded as sugars, and are called oligosaccharides or polysaccharides.
+Starch is a glucose polymer found in plants – the most abundant source of energy in human food.
+Some other chemical substances, such as ethylene glycol, glycerol and sugar alcohols, may have a sweet taste, but are not classified as sugar.